wraithan/resume/docs/technical_skills.rst

 ``django-admin.py startproject <project name>``.
 I've been using it for years now on projects both large and small.

-The number and type of projects I've done is too large to enumerate here, but here are some highlights:
+Here are some highlights of from Django projects I've worked on.

 * Three sites that shared the same code base and served a large number of users.
 * OAuth2 (spec 10 and 11) based signup and authentication.
+* Upgrading between multiple Django versions.
-* Numerous small community and business sites.
+* Numerous community and small business sites.

 ######
 Celery